 - choosing the wrong key words

-Misinterpreting data sets
+Misinterpreting data sets for your content marketing

 For data driven content marketing to be effective, you need to first interpret the right set of data, in the right way.
 And this isn’t always as simple or straightforward as it may seem.
 In fact, as simple piece of data, like the click through rate from a social media post, can only tell you a small part of user behavior and outcome.
 For example, a low click through rate may not mean your content was unsuccessful, if the people that do click through to your website then convert to paying customers or sign up for your services.
 In fact, quality click throughs are what you want, especially if they convert.
 At the same time, a high click through rate and a low conversion rate doesn’t necessarily mean failure either.
 If your content was to inform, explain or educate, it may well have achieved it’s purpose, with users not needing to convert right now, but they may be more likely to remember your company in the future.